SimonFeu/techdegree-project-9/README.md

 ```

 ### GET-Route
 * This route returns the current authenticated user.
-    * it uses the middleware "authenticateUser" to get the current authenticated user
+* It uses the middleware "authenticateUser" to get the current authenticated user.

 ```javascript
   router.get('/', authenticateUser, asyncHandler( async (req, res) => {